 It may be counterintuitive to some who are imagining stereotypical politicians, but it’s in line with TPD to note that the campaign brought out Bobby’s childlike qualities.
 As we noted in Part I, readers with a background in gifted education may understand this trait as asynchrony; Dabrowski described it as a function called infantilism, and noted that the positive type is common in artists, visionaries, and others with strong imaginational and emotional overexcitability (Dabrowski, 1996, p.
 141).
 Thomas highlights a scene during the campaign in which a crowd pressing in on Kennedy, and a spectator cries out, “There’s a little boy there!
 Watch out!”
-The spectator was referring to a small child who had been swept into the crowd, but without missing a beat, Kennedy responded, “Yes, he’s a U.S. Senator” (21).
+The spectator was referring to a small child who had been swept into the crowd, but without missing a beat, Kennedy responded, “Yes, he’s a U.S. senator” (21).
 Far from being confident in his political power, here was a man who clearly identified with those who are very small, with a lot of growing yet to do.

 And yet, this man who had once been described as a little boy in a grown-up suit fully understood the danger he faced.
 His own brother’s assassination in an open car had been seared into his mind.
 Thomas cites at least two times that Bobby jumped in terror at the sound of party snappers, including his own fortieth birthday celebration (310).
 Less than a month after he launched his presidential campaign, he was confronted with the reality of yet another assassination, this time of Martin Luther King, Jr. About that time, Bobby copied a passage from Camus into the daybook he carried with him: “Knowing that you are going to die is nothing.”

 In TPD, we often speak of people “reaching” a certain level.
 If we zoom in, however, we usually see more of a mosaic of development.
-A person may, for example, have some functions at level II, many at level III, several at level IV, and one or two in which they consistently function at level V, giving them an “overall” level that is the average of all those separate colored tiles of character.
+A person may, for example, have some functions at level II, many at level III, several at level IV, and one or two in which they consistently function at level V, giving him an “overall” level that is the average of all those separate colored tiles of character.
 It seems to me that, on average and despite his flaws, Robert F. Kennedy reached level IV in the last months of his life, and that a couple of the most prominent tiles of his personality mosaic—the ones for which we remember him—were those in which he embodied level V.